Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

 \textbf{Productivity}.
 There is no agreement among researchers on how productivity can be measured.
 For example, measuring productivity in an allegedly objective way by using function points~\cite{wagner2018systematic} has been criticized as detrimental in the long run~\cite{ko2019we}.
 Further, the objective approach is barely feasible if participants work in different areas since comparisons across work are very challenging.
 Therefore, other researchers advocated using self-reports~\cite{meyer2014software}, which has apparent shortcomings such as subjectivity.
-In the present research, we developed a subjective approach to reduce social desirability by making the survey anonymous.
+In the present research, we developed a subjective approach.
+We reduce socially desirable responses by making the survey anonymous.
 Specifically, we operationalized productivity as a function of time spent working and efficiency per hour, compared to a typical, pre-pandemic week.
-The reason for this choice is that we wanted to investigate productivity while working remotely as compared to being in the office.
-Since our measure does not allow to compute internal consistency, we instead computed test-retest reliability by correlating the productivity scores at time 1 with those at time t2 ($r_{it} = .50, p < .001$).
+This choice is because we wanted to investigate productivity while working remotely compared to being in the office.
+Since our measure does not allow us to compute internal consistency, we instead computed test-retest reliability by correlating the productivity scores at Wave 1 with those at time t2 ($r_{it} = .50, p < .001$).

-\textbf{Boredom} was measured with the Boredom Proneness Scale~\cite{farmer1986boredom,struk2017short}; $\alpha_1~=~.87$, $\alpha_2~=~.87$, $\alpha_{time 3}~=~.92$, $\alpha_{time 4}~=~.90$.
+\textbf{Boredom} was measured with the Boredom Proneness Scale~\cite{farmer1986boredom,struk2017short}; $\alpha_1~=~.87$, $\alpha_2~=~.87$, $\alpha_{Wave 3}~=~.92$, $\alpha_{Wave 4}~=~.90$, $\alpha_{Wave 5}~=~.92$, $\alpha_{Wave 6}~=~.91$.

 \textbf{Self-blame and behavioral disengagement}, two coping strategies, were measured with the respective subdimensions of the Brief COPE scale~\cite{Carver1997BriefCOPE}.
-Cronbach's $\alpha$'s for self-blame were $\alpha_1~=~.75$, $\alpha_2~=~.71$, $\alpha_{time 3}~=~.92$, $\alpha_{time 4}~=~.92$, and for behavioral disengagement $\alpha_1~=~.76$, $\alpha_2~=~.71$, $\alpha_{time 3}~=~.89$, $\alpha_{time 4}~=~.91$.
+Cronbach's $\alpha$'s for self-blame were $\alpha_1~=~.75$, $\alpha_2~=~.71$, $\alpha_{Wave 3}~=~.92$, $\alpha_{Wave 4}~=~.92$, $\alpha_{Wave 5}~=~.88$, $\alpha_{Wave 6}~=~.90$, and for behavioral disengagement $\alpha_1~=~.76$, $\alpha_2~=~.71$, $\alpha_{Wave 3}~=~.89$, $\alpha_{Wave 4}~=~.91$, $\alpha_{Wave 5}~=~.95$, $\alpha_{Wave 6}~=~.92$.

-\textbf{Distractions at home} was measured with a 2-item scale we developed ($\alpha_1~=~.64$, $\alpha_2~=~.63$, $\alpha_{time 3}~=~.75$, $\alpha_{time 4}~=~.65$.
+\textbf{Distractions at home} was measured with a 2-item scale we developed ($\alpha_1~=~.64$, $\alpha_2~=~.63$, $\alpha_{Wave 3}~=~.75$, $\alpha_{Wave 4}~=~.65$, $\alpha_{Wave 5}~=~.65$, $\alpha_{Wave 6}~=~.63$.

-\textbf{Generalized anxiety} was measured with an adapted version of the $7$-item Generalized Anxiety Disorder scale~\cite{Spitzer2006GAD7}; $\alpha_1~=~.93$, $\alpha_2~=~.93$, $\alpha_{time 3}~=~.94$, $\alpha_{time 4}~=~.95$.
+\textbf{Generalized anxiety} was measured with an adapted version of the $7$-item Generalized Anxiety Disorder scale~\cite{Spitzer2006GAD7}; $\alpha_1~=~.93$, $\alpha_2~=~.93$, $\alpha_{Wave 3}~=~.94$, $\alpha_{Wave 4}~=~.95$, $\alpha_{Wave 5}~=~.93$, $\alpha_{Wave 6}~=~.93$.